U.S. Geological Survey Manual

 445.1 - Occupational Safety and Health Policy and Responsibilities

 Instruction.
-This Chapter is revised to remove environmental program references and to add large vessel references as applicable.
+This Chapter is revised to remove environmental program references, add large vessel references, and conform to new Bureau realignment structure, as applicable.

 1. Purpose.
-To establish the USGS Occupational Safety and Health (OSH) Program and define program policies, requirements, and responsibilities.
+To establish the U.S. Geological Survey (Bureau or USGS) Occupational Safety and Health (OSH) Program and define program policies, requirements, and responsibilities.

 2. Scope.
-The USGS OSH Program applies to all activities and operations of the USGS as well as its employees, volunteers, contractors, and visitors.
-Components of the USGS OSH Program include:
+The Bureau OSH Program applies to all Bureau activities and operations as well as its employees, volunteers, contractors, and visitors.
+Components of the Bureau OSH Program include:

 A. Organizational Policy and Program Administration.
-Develop organizational policy, plans, guidelines, and rules relating to the USGS OSH Program; interpret occupational safety and health policy and procedures, including accountability of management and other personnel; establish councils, committees, and work groups to address occupational safety and health issues; and designate appropriate resources for effective implementation of the USGS OSH Program.
+Develop organizational policy, plans, guidelines, and rules relating to the Bureau OSH Program; interpret occupational safetyandhealthpolicy and procedures, including accountability of management and other personnel; establish councils, committees, and work groups to address occupational safetyandhealthissues; and designate appropriate resources for effective implementation of the Bureau OSH Program.

 B. Standards.
-Ensure personnel awareness of and accessibility to applicable policy, documents, codes, regulations, and program standards.
+Ensure personnel are aware of and have access to applicable policy, documents, codes, regulations, and program standards.

 E. Hazard Identification and Abatement.
-Report and correct unsafe and unhealthful working conditions and identify and correct workplace hazards through job-hazard analyses.
+Report and correct unsafe and unhealthful working conditions.
+Identify and correct workplace hazards through job hazard analyses.

 F. Accident and Incident Investigation, Reporting, and Analysis.
-Investigate, report, and analyze accidents; provide recommended corrective actions; and track corrective measures through abatement to prevent recurrence.
+Investigate, report, and analyze accidents.
+Provide recommended corrective actions.
+Track corrective measures through abatement to prevent recurrence.

 G. Training.
-Identify, develop, coordinate, schedule, and conduct required training for target audiences and provide professional development of personnel.
+Identify, develop, coordinate, schedule, and conduct required training for target audiences.
+Provide training for the professional development of safety and health personnel.

 H. Promotion and Awareness.
-Ensure compliance with standards and regulations, promote awards and recognition programs, and develop occupational safety and health promotion and awareness plans.
+Ensure compliance with standards and regulations.
+Promote awards and recognition programs.
+Develop occupational safety and health promotion and awareness plans.

 I. Industrial Hygiene and Occupational Medicine.
-Promote hearing conservation, respiratory protection, personal protective equipment (as applicable), and laboratory safety.
+Evaluate and control potential health hazards in the workplace using appropriate means.
+Promote employee health through, but not limited to, occupational medicine programs, hearing conservation, respiratory protection, personal protective equipment (as applicable), and laboratory safety.

 L. Contractor, Concessionaire, Volunteer, Public, and Off-the-Job Safety.
 Provide equivalent occupational safety and health protections for subject personnel.

 M. Specialized Safety Program Assistance and Coordination.
-Assist with aviation, diving, firearms, large vessels, radiation, and watercraft activities.
+Assist with aviation, dive, firearms, large vessels, and watercraft activities.

 N. High-Hazard Operations.
 Promote safety in the areas of blasting, confined space entry, electrofishing, rocket netting, electricity use, and field operations.